Nihal018/Student-Dropout-Risk-Prediction/README.md

 ### 1. Data Source & Generation (`Data_creation_and_preprocessing.ipynb`)

-- **Inspiration:** The dataset structure is inspired by data typically available from portals like UDISE+ (Unified District Information System for Education) and ASER (Annual Status of Education Report).
+- **Inspiration:** The dataset structure is inspired by data typically available from portals like UDISE+ (Unified District Information System for Education).
 - **Synthetic Data:** A synthetic dataset of **3 million student records** (`synthetic_student_data_3M.csv`) is generated to provide a large and diverse base for model training.
 This process simulates various student attributes.
 - **Initial Raw Features Simulated:**
   - Demographics: `student_id`, `age`, `gender`, `caste_category` (renamed to `caste` later), `father_education`, `family_income`.